ak-asu/web-dev-skill/.github/steps/7-react-fundamentals.md

 ```

 These techniques will be used in your Skills and About components.
+- Uses `useState` for toggling visibility.
+- Conditionally renders extra text with `&&`.

 ## 6. Navigation in React

 For a single-page portfolio, anchor links can scroll to sections.
 Highlighting the active section enhances usability.
+React Router is useful for larger projects.
+See [React Router Documentation](https://reactrouter.com/en/main).

 ### Anchor-Based Navigation
 Assign IDs to sections and use `<a>` tags in the Navbar.